By Daniel Gratch, MD

 “Hold metformin, start sliding-scale insulin, diabetic diet, subcutaneous heparin.”

 Just 10 words.
 For almost all admitted type 2 diabetics receiving metformin, this 10-word phrase is automatic.
-I am sure many medical …
+I am sure …